The Government has passed an Act which allows the largest change to the UK’s corporate insolvency regime in more than 20 years.

 However, suspending wrongful trading could also cause issues.
 While it will allow companies to continue trading – therefore keeping employees in work and suppliers paid – there is the risk that unscrupulous directors may take advantage of this temporary measure and create more trade debt which will not be fully repaid.

 The safeguards are ‘fraudulent trading’ and ‘director’s disqualification proceedings’.
 However, the standard of proof for fraudulent trading means proceedings are not always taken, while the settlement of director’s disqualification proceedings requires undertakings which may allow a director to continue but potentially with restricted circumstances.

-What are the warning signs a supplier, customer or client is struggling with debt problems?
+Signs a supplier or customer is struggling with debt

 There are some signs to look out which could suggest suppliers, customers or clients may be facing financial challenges and the future of their business could be precarious.
 These include: